 Substack isn’t the only newsletter platform that can help you grow and monetize an audience.
-And depending on your needs, Substack may not be the best choice.
-In fact, it’s probably not the best choice of newsletter platform for most people.
-Let me explain.
+Substack may not be the best option for you, depending on your needs.

 Like email marketing, people have predicted the death of email in general.
 Email newsletters were viewed, until recently, as some sort of stuffy legacy of the 90s internet.
 That’s no longer the case.
 Marketers, journalists, writers, and a host of other entrepreneurs are making bank with daily, weekly, and monthly messages to their followers on one of the oldest technologies on the internet.